 Which is a good and a bad thing at the same time.
-It's good because it's a bit unconventional (and therefore interesting) and it's bad because this background story is pretty mediocre one.
-Standard stuff involving some dictator of unidentified banana republic, resistant fighters, damsel in distress, mysterious package and so on.
-Its main character, Shayne's friend Rourke, isn't exactly convincing and is in fact pretty fucking boring.
-He's supposed to be this stereotypical kind of hardened newspaper reporter but for most of the times he acts like some naive horny kid.
-I don't know, probably Halliday characterized him intentionally this way so Mike Shayne would be cooler in a contrast.
+It's good because it's a bit unconventional (and therefore interesting), but it's bad because the background story is mediocre.
+Standard stuff involving some dictator of an unidentified banana republic, resistant fighters, a damsel in distress, a mysterious package and so on.
+Its main character, Shayne's friend Rourke, isn't exactly convincing and is, in fact, pretty fucking boring.
+He's supposed to be this stereotypical kind of hardened newspaper reporter, but most of the time he acts like some naive horny kid.
+I don't know, probably Halliday characterised him intentionally this way so Mike Shayne would be cooler in contrast.

-With Shayne's arrival on the scene, novel's pace shifts several gears up.
+With Shayne's arrival on the scene, the novel's pace shifts several gears up.
 In fact, it turns into the "real-time mode" which - once again - turns out to be a good and a bad thing.
-Good thing being that shit really starts to happen pretty rapidly, but bad aspect of this is that it simply doesn't work too well.
-Don't get me wrong: plot is not terribly complex and it it's easy to follow, it's just that its timing is way off sometimes.
-Simply too many things happen in the period of twelve hours to make story believable.
+Good thing being that shit really starts to happen pretty rapidly, but the bad aspect of this is that it simply doesn't work too well.
+Don't get me wrong: the plot is not terribly complex, and it's easy to follow, it's just that its timing is way off sometimes.
+Simply too many things happen in twelve hours to make the story believable.

 3/5